MonashDataFluency/python-workshop-base/workshops/docs/modules/working_with_data.md

 We often want to calculate summary statistics grouped by subsets or attributes within fields of our data.
-For example, we might want to calculate the average weight of all individuals per plot.
+For example, we might want to calculate the average weight of all individuals per site.

 We can calculate basic statistics for all records in a single column using the syntax below: